Physical Therapy Volunteer Program in India - Kerala

 - Learning about Kerala’s top-notch healthcare system

 - Gaining physical therapy experience

 - Discovering the charms of Kochi

-- To join the Medical project in Kerala, volunteers must be physical therapy or occupational therapy students.
+- To join the Physical Therapy project in Kerala, volunteers must be physical therapy or occupational therapy students.

 - Volunteers need to be 18 years or over to participate in this program.
 If you are under the age of 18, IVHQ offers alternative volunteer opportunities for teens.
 Visit our High School Volunteer Abroad page to learn more.